 5. Use the right gear for the job

-Ever wondered what cogs the pros are riding?
-Well, riders on Shimano groupsets appear to nearly always use a 54/40 at the front and 11/34 at the rear.
-Not only does this combo give more top-end speed, but teams also reckon it improves chainline as riders will more often be riding in the middle of the block, hence reducing drivetrain watt losses.
+Ever wondered what gears the pros are riding?
+Well, riders on Shimano groupsets most often use a 54/40 at the front and 11/34 at the rear.
+Not only does this combo give more top-end speed, but teams also reckon it improves chainline as riders will more often be riding in the middle of the cassette, reducing drivetrain power losses.

-SRAM kicked up quite the storm when it announced its chainrings would top out at 50/37, even though when combined with the 10T sprocket at the back it gave a bigger gear than full-size rings and an 11T sprocket.
+SRAM kicked up quite a storm when it announced its chainrings would top out at 50/37, even though when combined with the 10T sprocket at the back, it gave a bigger gear than full-size rings and an 11T sprocket.

-We’re not saying you should go out and copy these exact ratios, as for most of us that would be absolutely insane.
-However, you should tailor your gearing choices to the terrain you’re riding, just like the pros.
-A comfortable cadence is not only more efficient, but it can also save those joints and potential back soreness.
-Swapping out a cassette doesn't need to cost a fortune, and could vastly improve your riding.
+We’re not saying you should go out and copy the exact gear ratios the pros use, because that would be insane for most of us.
+However, you should tailor your gearing choices to your strength and the terrain you’re riding, as the pros do.
+A comfortable cadence is not only more efficient, but it can also save those joints and avoid back soreness.
+Swapping out a cassette doesn’t need to cost a fortune, and could vastly improve your riding.

 6. Fuel like a pro